curran/data-reduction/README.md

 # data-reduction

 A utility for reducing the size of data sets for visualization.
+This library provides data reduction functionality using filtering and binned aggregation.

 One of the most common challenges in data visualization is handling a large amount of data.
 There have been many discussions on the [D3 mailing list](https://groups.google.com/forum/#!forum/d3-js) about this topic: ["Building d3 charts with millions of data"](https://groups.google.com/forum/#!topic/d3-js/4XVPP5zaR5E), ["200MB data to browser with D3?"](https://groups.google.com/forum/#!topic/d3-js/UsqwkrXbSrg), ["Creating chart using d3 with more than thousand records"](), ["data visualization of 100 millions of record"](https://groups.google.com/forum/#!searchin/d3-js/imMens/d3-js/ix58Fu_5eLY/E3ClEWnIneYJ) and ["D3JS to visualize BIG DATA"](https://groups.google.com/forum/#!searchin/d3-js/imMens/d3-js/aRKFtUaE5h4/mDGgiBUMtokJ).